jiaohehu/NPreview/README.md

 \ruby{私}{わたし}
 ```

+A URI markup is to designate a long URI.
 For URI markup the syntax is follows:

 ```
 The yahoo website is [Yahoo!](www.yahoo.com)